- Individuals with diabetes need foods that can help manage blood sugar and weight.

 - Peanuts and peanut butter can be a powerful ally to reaching success.

-- Peanuts and peanut butter have a low glycemic index, which mean they don’t cause blood sugar to rise sharply.
+- Peanuts and peanut butter have a low glycemic index, which means they don’t cause blood sugar to rise sharply.

 - For great ideas for including peanuts and peanut butter in meals, visit our recipe pages.